 Tiltrotor Test Rig

-The Tiltrotor Test Rig (TTR) is a NASA project, joint with the Army and Air Force, to develop a new new, large-scale proprotor test system for the National Full-Scale Aerodynamics Complex (NFAC).
+The Tiltrotor Test Rig (TTR) is a NASA project, joint with the Army and Air Force, to develop a new, large-scale proprotor test system for the National Full-Scale Aerodynamics Complex (NFAC).
 TTR is designed to test advanced proprotors up to 26 feet in diameter at speeds up to 300 knots.
-This combination of size and speed is unprecedented and is necessary for research into 21st-century tiltrotors and other advanced rotorcraft concepts TTR will provide critical data for validation of state-of-the-art design and analysis tools.
+This combination of size and speed is unprecedented and is necessary for research into 21st-century tiltrotors and other advanced rotorcraft concepts.
+TTR provides critical data for validation of state-of-the-art design and analysis tools.

-Bell Helicopter Textron and Triumph Aerospace Systems are under contract to NASA to design and manufacture the TTR and supporting equipment, including a calibration rig.
+Bell Helicopter Textron and Triumph Aerospace Systems (now Bell and Calspan respectively) designed and manufactured the TTR and supporting equipment, including a calibration rig, under NASA contract.
 The U.S. Army and Air Force are contributing funding and support.
-Additional funding is being provided under the American Recovery and Reinvestment Act.
+Additional funding was provided under the American Recovery and Reinvestment Act.

-The TTR will be used in both the 40- by 80- and 80- by 120-Foot Wind Tunnels.
+The TTR is designed for use in both the 40- by 80- and 80- by 120-Foot Wind Tunnels.
 The TTR is a horizontal axis rig and rotates on the test-section turntable to face the rotor into the wind at high speed (300 knots), or fly edgewise at low speed (100 knots), or at any angle in between.
+The TTR has four electric motors capable of 5000 hp total.

-The TTR is designed to accommodate a variety of rotors.
-The first rotor planned for testing is the Bell/Agusta 609 (shown in the figure).
-For maximum accuracy, rotor forces will be measured by a dedicated balance installed between the gearbox and the rotor.
-Rotor torque will be measured by an instrumented drive shaft.
-The TTR will have four electric motors capable of 6000 hp total--enough to drive proprotors far more capable than any currently in existence at this scale.
+The TTR can accommodate a variety of rotors.
+A 26-ft diameter research rotor (shown in the figure) is installed for the first test.
+For maximum accuracy, rotor forces are measured by a dedicated balance installed between the gearbox and the rotor.
+Rotor torque is measured by an instrumented drive shaft.

 Summary of TTR design capabilities: